Technetium (99mTc) arcitumomab: Contraindications

 Technetium (99mTc) arcitumomab is contraindicated for patients with known allergies or hypersensitivity to mouse proteins, as well as during pregnancy.
 Women should pause breast feeding for 24 hours after application of the drug.

 Adverse effects and overdose

 Only mild and transient side effects have been observed, mostly immunological reactions like eosinophilia, itching and fever.
 Some patients develop human anti-mouse antibodies, so there is the theoretical possibility of anaphylactic reactions.
 High doses of IMMU-4 (up to 20-fold diagnostic arcitumomab dose) have not led to any serious events.
 One patient has been reported to develop a grand mal after application.

 Radioactivity can lead to radiation poisoning.
 Since the dose of an arcitumomab application is about 10 mSv, such an overdose is unlikely.

+Removal from market

+In August 2005, the marketing company Immunodemics voluntarily decided to withdraw the product from the market.

+In September 2005, EMA accepted the decision and CEA-Scan was removed from the market.